Lenders with No Seasoning Requirements

 For FHA, VA and USDA loans, you will need to wait 6 months before refinancing without cashing out.
 For Conventional loans, you can refinance for rate and term immediately after purchasing the home.

-If you are refinancing after 6 months, the lender will likely use the original purchase price as the value for the refinance and not the current appraised value.
+If you are refinancing after 6 months, the underwriter will likely use the original purchase price as the value for the refinance and not the current appraised value.

-If you want to use the current appraised value for the refinance, you will need to wait 12 months.
+If you want to use the current appraised value for the refinance, agency loans will require a 12 month wait, but we have other options for you.

 Cash Out Refinance Seasoning Requirements